 A collection of approximately 265,000 specimens of amphibians & reptiles dating back to the late 1800s, with strong representation of the Southeast U.S. (especially the Carolinas) and mainland Southeast Asia.
 The collection houses fluid-preserved specimens, skeletons, skins, tissues for molecular analyses, and supporting materials.

-The North Carolina Museum of Natural Sciences' mammalogy collection contains approximately 18,000 specimens and is one of the largest regional mammal collections in the southeast.
-The specimens are primarily from North Carolina and the Southeastern United States.
+The North Carolina Museum of Natural Sciences' Mammalogy Collection contains approximately 20,000 specimens and is one of the largest regional mammal collections in the Southeast.
+The specimens are primarily from North Carolina and the southeastern United States.

 The North Carolina Museum of Natural Sciences’ Meteorite Collection consists of a diverse array of samples that provide a comprehensive view of the early solar system and planet formation.

 A collection of over half a million specimens that is comprised 83% freshwater species (mussels, fingernail clams and snails), 10% marine species and 7% terrestrial species (snails).